-In Germany I also found some Essences but the market for this product is still very limited.
+In Germany, I also found some Essences but the market for this product is still very limited.
 That’s why I ordered one directly from Asia, the same goes for the emulsion and ampoule.
 Anyway, I’ve been using Benton‘s Snail Bee High Content Essence for several months now.
 It is cooling and very rich in nutrients.
 A true miracle Essence, as it is called in the net.
 This product is suitable for all skin types but especially good for sensitive skin.
 Its ingredients include aloe vera and mallow roots.

 Step 5: Emulsion

 Depending on the skin type, this step can be left out.
 However, as my combination skin tends to be drier, I also make some emulsion on it.
 I’m currently using the Rice & Ceramide emulsion from The Face Shop.
-Also this product donates a lot of moisture and I ordered directly from Korea.
+Also, this product donates a lot of moisture and I ordered directly from Korea.

 Step 6: Serum, Ampoule, Booster

 Depending on the skin type, this step can also be left out of the skincare routine.
-However, if you do not have a very oily skin, I would recommend this step.
+However, if you do not have very oily skin, I would recommend this step.

 In the morning I use a light serum, such as the Pure Lift Serum from La Radiance and in the evening something thicker, like the Snail Intensive Repair Ampoule by Mizon or the Dragons Blood Fix Serum by Nip + Fab.
 I found the serum in Germany at TK Maxx and ordered the ampoule from Mizon from Korea.
-As far as I know, the brand is also available in Germany but the price difference is quiet big.
+As far as I know, the brand is also available in Germany but the price difference is quite big.
 I took the ampoule from Mizon to Switzerland and forgot it the last time, so you do not see a picture of it.
-At the Schön für mich event I got some Lavera ampoules, cures I already had a pack and I have to say that I really like it.
+At the Schön für mich event I got some Lavera ampoules, cures I already had a pack and I have to say that I like it.

 If I have pimples, I use a booster above the serum or the ampoule.
-I’ve been taking one from the Dermalogica (PR Sample) Clear Start line for almost a year now and I can tell you, this booster has it all.
+I’ve been taking one from the Dermalogica (PR Sample) Clear Start line for almost a year now and I can tell you, that this booster has it all.
 I do not remember what it was like when I did not have it yet.

 Step 7: Sheet Masks